caio-messias/lunatik/README.md

 $ sudo apt install build-essential libncurses-dev linux-source
 ```

-libncurses is a package that allows us to us a gui when configuring the kernel, and linux-source is a debian package that contains the kernel source.
+libncurses is a package that allows us to us a GUI when configuring the kernel, and linux-source is a debian package that contains the kernel source.
 This package creates a linux-source-xx.tar.xz (where xx is your running kernel version) in /usr/src.
 Extract this file.
 ```bash
 $ sudo tar -xf linux-source-xx.tar.xz
 ```

 You should now have a directory /usr/src/linux-source-xx.

 Now, we have to add the Lunatik files to the kernel source.
-Download the Lunatik source files (https://github.com/caioluiz/lunatik) and copy it to the linux source drivers directory, located in /usr/src/linux-source-xx/drivers.
+Download the Lunatik source files (https://github.com/caioluiz/lunatik) and copy them to the linux source drivers directory, located in /usr/src/linux-source-xx/drivers.

 Edit the Kconfig file located in the drivers directory and add "source lunatik/Kconfig" at the end of it.